atomone-hub/govgen-validators/cunum.md

 7) Unique validator key to submit

--
+- govgen133qn5c90s2cz0488l0h23wlqe784mpl0r7jm2c

+8) Region you and/or your validator is based (country)

+- I am based in Germany, validator will be based in Europe (either Germany, France or Finland)

-8) Must replicate, understand, and validate the genesis distribution.
+9) Must replicate, understand, and validate the genesis distribution.
 (See https://github.com/atomone-hub/genesis/pull/65#pullrequestreview-1775992431)

+- Acknowledged

-9) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs
+10) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs

+- Acknowledged

-10) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach
+11) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach

-11) Must contribute to build a fair validators distribution structure by building guidelines to include tiers, participation levels, and validators limitations and operating conditions
+- Acknowledged

 12) Must provide Transparency disclosures of associations among validators.
 (Also see [Validators and KYC #75](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094)).

+- Acknowledged

-The AtomOne Community will put together best practices for KYC-ing and approving validator submissions.
+13) The Community will put together best practices for KYC-ing and approving validator submissions.
 The conversation can be followed here: ([Validators and KYC #75)](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094))

+- Acknowledged